-The fluctuation between short periods of relatively high and low drainage volumes (Figure 3, Table 2), suggests other factors

-- 305 may influence the triggering threshold.
-The partial 0.9 M m3 GLOF in 2020 drained just 0.3 m \pm 0.5 above the post drainage water level of the 11 M m3 2019 GLOF.
+305 The fluctuation between short periods of relatively high and low drainage volumes (Figure 3, Table 2), suggests other factors may influence the triggering threshold.
+The partial 0.9 M m3 GLOF in 2020 drained just 0.3 m ± 0.5 m above the post drainage water level of the 11 M m3 2019 GLOF.
 This suggests that the ice dam did not seal during the 2019-2020 winter, allowing the lake to drain earlier at the beginning of the ablation season in late May.
-We hypothesize that the large GLOFs potentially weaken the ice dam allowing the following event(s) to occur at much lower water level.
+We hypothesize that the large GLOFs potentially weaken the ice dam leading to an incomplete sealing of the englacial tunnel.
+This allows the following event(s) to occur at 310 much lower water level.
 A similar theory is suggested by Russell et al. (2011) as an explanation for the differences between the 2007 and 2008 events.
-After a number of such small - 310 events the drainage system likely undergoes a change in configuration, resulting in the closure of the drainage outlet and allowing for the reoccurrence of a larger GLOF the following year.
+After a number of such small events the drainage system likely undergoes a change in configuration, resulting in the closure of the drainage outlet and allowing for the reoccurrence of a larger GLOF the following year.